plewis/plewis.github.io/phylogenetics/papers2026.md

 Strimmer K., and Rambaut A. 2002.
 Inferring confidence sets of possibly misspecified gene trees.
 Proc.
 Biol.
 Sci.
 269:137–142.

-Studier, J. A., and K. J. Keppler.
+:heavy_check_mark: Studier, J. A., and K. J. Keppler.
 1988.
-A note on the neighbor-joining algorithm of Saitou and Nei.
-Molecular Biology and Evolution 5: 729-731.
+[A note on the neighbor-joining algorithm of Saitou and Nei.](https://doi.org/10.1093/oxfordjournals.molbev.a040527) Molecular Biology and Evolution 5:729-731.
 (Neighbor joining speedup)

 Suchard, M. A., R. E. Weiss, and J. S. Sinsheimer.
 2001.
 Bayesian selection of continuous-time Markov chain evolutionary models.
 Molecular Biology and Evolution 18:1001-1013.